kete/media_selector/README.md

 ## Description

 A jQuery and Sammy.js based mini-application for choosing from a list of providers' media assets (images, audio, video, etc.).
-Used OpenSearch and oEmbed.
+Uses OpenSearch and oEmbed so that it can be easily plugged into services that provide those standards.

 ## Installation